Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Persistent Litter Box Odor

-If you clean the litter box regularly but still notice lingering smells, the issue may actually be the box itself rather than the litter.
+If you clean the litter box regularly but still notice lingering smells, the issue may be the box itself rather than the litter.

 Multiple Cats Using the Same Box